Jason Statham Fights A Megalodon In Latest Action Film Titled ‘The Meg’

 Ridiculously large monsters seem to be the rage in Hollywood this summer as evident in the latest film set to be released in just a few months.
-The debut trailer for the upcoming movie titled The Meg has just been released and it looks like it could be a big hit for shark fans around the world.
+The debut trailer for the upcoming movie titled The Meg has just been released, and it looks like it could be a big hit for shark fans around the world.
 As reported by iO9, the upcoming movie will be featuring Jason Statham going against a living fossil described to be “the largest shark that ever existed.”
 The movie is based on a science fiction novel, titled Meg: A Novel of Deep Terror, written by Steve Alten in 1997.

 Statham plays the role of a deep-sea rescue diver who is part of an international undersea observation program based in the Pacific Ocean.
 The team’s submersible is attacked by a massive shark thought to have been extinct for millions of years.
-The Megalodon, which a pre-historic 75-foot-long shark, starts wreaking havoc on the observation facility and the team must find a way to stop it before it threatens anyone else.
+The Megalodon, a pre-historic 75-foot-long shark, starts wreaking havoc on the observation facility, and the team must find a way to stop it before it threatens anyone else.

 The movie features a number of underwater shots of the massive creature, which should be a treat for Shark Week aficionados.
 Based on the recently released trailer, the movie will apparently also feature a lot of action scenes and comedic elements, which should make it a great film to watch for the entire family.
 This is further emphasized by the Frank Sinatra song playing in the background of the trailer, which sets a very upbeat tone to the otherwise horrific scenes being featured.